-- 23.1 Employees may take up to forty (40) hours of bereavement leave because of death in the immediate family. - 23.2 For purposes of bereavement leave, immediate family shall mean spouse, qualified domestic partner, father, father-in-law, mother, mother-in-law, brother, sister, child (including stepchildren), stepparents, grandparents and grandchildren of the employee and parents and children of the employee's qualified domestic partner.

-- 23.3 Payment for bereavement leave shall only be authorized by the department head or designee. - 23.4 Employees taking bereavement leave shall certify to the City at the time leave is taken (1) name, date of death and relation of the relative; (2) anticipated length of the leave; and (3) if the notice cannot be given in writing at commencement of the leave, the employee shall give telephone notice and make written notice on the first work day back from bereavement.
+- 23.1 Employees may take up to forty (40) hours of paid bereavement leave because of death in the immediate family.
+Employees shall be allowed at least five (5) workdays off for bereavement leave.
+Employees may supplement the paid bereavement leave in this section with accrued leave (including vacation, CTO, sick leave) to reach a total of five (5) workdays of bereavement leave. - 23.2 For purposes of bereavement leave, immediate family shall mean spouse, qualified domestic partner, father, father-in-law, mother, mother-in-law, brother, sister, child (including stepchildren), stepparents, grandparents and grandchildren of the employee and parents and children of the employee's qualified domestic partner. - 23.3 Payment for bereavement leave shall only be authorized by the department head or designee. - 23.4 Employees taking bereavement leave shall certify to the City at the time leave is taken (1) name, date of death and relation of the relative; (2) anticipated length of the leave; and (3) if the notice cannot be given in writing at commencement of the leave, the employee shall give telephone notice and make written notice on the first work day back from bereavement.